-What Responsibilities Will I Have?:
+What Responsibilities Will I Have?

-- Monitor insect feeding behavior and insect feeding biology
+- Monitor insect feeding behavior and biology

-- Budget for research work
+- Prepare and follow a budget for research work and expenses

 Recommended High School Courses:

 - focus on sciences such as earth science, plant science, animal science, chemistry and biology